ianarawjo/ChainForge/README.md

 - **Compare across chains**: If a system prompt, or a ‘shared prompt’, is used in Chains C1 C2 etc, how does changing it affect all chains?
 - **Compare across models**: Given a chain or chain assemblage (C chains, all used by your app/system), compare responses across models.
 This should measure both *intra-response perturbations* (fluctuations within each model) and *inter-response* perturbations.
 Can detect where models “diverge” in the large —i.e., produce radically different outputs at a point in a chain.

-Unlike other projects, ChainForge is meant to be general-purpose, and is not developed for a specific API or LLM back-end.
+ChainForge is meant to be general-purpose, and is not developed for a specific API or LLM back-end.

 ### Example: Divergence detectors